mikerapa/Python-for-.Net-Developers/README.md

 Python has an enormous open source community with a vast number of packages available.
 [PyPi.org](https://pypi.org) is the largest package repository for Python packages.
 The most commonly used package management tool is called [PIP](https://pip.pypa.io/en/stable/).

+## Python in Science, Data Science, Mathmatics and Statistics
+Of course, there are many programming languages capable of handling and processing data.
+Python is a particularly popular choice for data science because it's considered easily approachable for those without a software development background.
+Python also has a rich ecosystem of packages for data science, which are created and maintained by the community.
+Packages such as Pandas and NumPy are ubiquitous in the data science community.

+For many data professionals, the code they write is intended to analyze, process and visualize data.
+Jupyter Notebooks is a very popular data interactivity tool used for data science.
+Jupyter Notebooks allow the user to create a document which contains interactive code, visualizations and mark down text.
+There are also alternatives to Jupyter Notebooks, which have features for exceptionally large data sets, cloud processing and collaboration.
+To learn more about Jupyter Notebooks, I recommend following [Rob Mulla](https://www.youtube.com/watch?v=5pf0_bpNbkw) on Youtube or on other platforms.

+This repository includes a basic example of Jupiter Notebooks.
+See the 'WorldCup.ipynb' file in the root of this repository.

 ## Performance